dpdicken/553-a2/README.md

 ```
 clang++ -S -emit-llvm yourcode.cpp -o yourcode.ll
 opt -S -load countloads/build/countloads/libCountLoadsPass.so -rmLoads yourcode.ll -o yourcode.ll
+llc -filetype=obj yourcode.ll -o yourcode.o
+clang++ youcode.o countloads/countloads/runtime_defs.o -o yourcode
 ```

-yourcode.ll will now contain the code that has been run through the pass.
+yourcode will now be an executable that will run your code and print out the number of loads in it.

+The source code can be found in countloads/countloads/CountLoads.cpp

 <h5> Implementation and Testing </h5>